 Ryobi is also well-known for its power tools and its outdoor power equipment.

 We love the portability that the battery pack option provides.
+This unit is the best sink snake.

 This drain auger from Ryobi can be conveniently used in pipes that measure between ¾ inch and two-inch.